Home » Repurposed Furniture » Repurposed Drawers Wall Cabinet

 I lightly sanded the drawer fronts with the orbital sander.

 I sure can make a mess with even a small project!
-If you look closely, you will see the magazine image that was the inspiration for this repurposed drawer wall cabinet.
+If you look closely, you will see the magazine image that inspired this repurposed drawer wall cabinet.
 It’s on the far right of the page.
 As soon as I saw it, I knew that I had the perfect junk in my stash to “sort of” recreate it.

 chalky paint primer

-For smaller projects, I like to store latex wall paint in smaller containers like this creamer container.
-I love how easy it is to pour out small portions when needed, instead of grabbing a paint can opener, paint brush (drips) and hammer to close the can.
-Before I poured the paint in the cup, I made a mixture of water and plaster of paris so I could make my own DIY chalky paint primer .
+For smaller projects, I prefer to store latex wall paint in smaller containers, such as this creamer container.
+I love how easy it is to pour out small portions when needed, instead of grabbing a paint can opener, a paint brush (which causes drips), and a hammer to close the can.
+Before I poured the paint into the cup, I made a mixture of water and plaster of paris so I could make my own DIY chalky paint primer .

 Patch Holes with Drywall Mud